AFTERCARE

 2) In the morning, carefully remove bandage and gently wash your tattoo with soap and warm water.

 4) Apply a new Tegaderm bandage to your clean and dry tattoo.
-Be sure that the bandage has an excess of at least 1/2" border outside of tattoo to create a good seal in order to protect the tattoo from any potential bacteria.
-This also creates a better deal and prevents any fluid from leaking out.
-(Rounding the Tegaderm corners helps make a better seal and prevents it from peeling off)
+Be sure that the bandage has an excess of at least a 1/2″ border beyond the edges of the tattoo to create a good seal in order to protect the tattoo from any potential bacteria.
+This also creates a better seal and prevents any fluid from leaking out.
+(Rounding the Tegaderm corners also helps make a better seal and prevents it from peeling off)

 6) After 4 days, remove the Tegaderm bandage and gently wash the tattoo with soap and warm water.
 At this point, your tattoo should be well on it's way to being healed.
 It may feel dry and itchy.
 With washed, clean hands only, you may apply a very, very small amount of plain white lotion if it feels tight or uncomfortably dry.
 Please do not apply lotion more than 3 times per day.
 Only use lotion that is water-based and fragrance-free, such as Lubriderm, Eucerin, Curel, Jergins, etc.